mattmorgante/laravel-vegaroo/readme.md

 A. Expand Recipes
 1. User has the ability to search and filter for recipes = Searchable recipes as SEO content Save a recipe
-- to recipe add fields
+- to recipe add field
 -- tags = explode on ,

 to user add field